Sam Girard: Player profile

 "Samuel has been one of our best all-around defencemen since joining the Avalanche....He plays important minutes and is someone our coaches count on to play against other teams' top lines.
 He has an exceptional ability to skate and move the puck."

-— – General manager Joe Sakic of Girard's skating ability.
+— – Avalanche general manager Joe Sakic of Girard's skating ability.

 Described as a smooth-skating and mobile player, Girard is compared to long-time Chicago Blackhawks defenceman Duncan Keith.
 Standing at 5-foot-10 in his draft year, Girard has also drawn comparisons to Brian Campbell due to his stature, "strong edge work and balance."

-Ryan Kennedy of The Hockey News described Girard as "An excellent offensive defenseman who uses his smarts to get around the ice, Girard ended the regular season en fuego, with seven points in his last two games.
+Ryan Kennedy of The Hockey News described Girard as "An excellent offensive defenceman who uses his smarts to get around the ice, Girard ended the regular season [of his draft year] en fuego, with seven points in his last two games.
 Defensive play is a concern, but his escapability is uncanny when he has the puck."

 Personal life

 In 2019, the Benoît-Lévesque Sports Centre, where Girard played hockey growing up, created a recognition window which depicted about Girard's journey to the NHL.
 He was also invited to sit as honorary presidents of the cadet and juvenile division 1 School Hockey Championship with the Quebec Student Sports Network.

 Girard is actively involved in helping raise funds for cystic fibrosis, which his cousin is afflicted by.
 In 2019, Girard and his father hosted a pocket game tournament to raise funds towards a cure for cystic fibrosis.
 He also donated a portion of his profits from the QMJHL to the Julie Robitaille's School of Power Skating who helped him train.

 In 2018, as he was returning from a charity event, Girard fell asleep at the wheel while driving a Chevrolet Camaro and it struck the parapet, causing major damage.
 He maintained minor neck pain after the injury and was transported to Alma Hospital as a preventative measure.

+In November 2023, Girard entered the NHL/NHLPA player assistance program due to anxiety and depression leading to alcohol abuse.